 Veteran Student Services Office

-The Veteran Student Services Office at Northeast Mississippi Community College provides Veterans, Reservists, and their dependents assistance in obtaining the educational benefits to which they are entitled.
+The Veteran Student Services Office is located in the Office of Admissions and Records at Northeast Mississippi Community College provides Veterans, Reservists, and their dependents assistance in obtaining the educational benefits to which they are entitled.

 The office is responsible for submitting enrollment certifications for new and continuing students to the VA as well as answering questions veteran students or dependents may have concerning their educational benefits.